 THIS is what the Bible is all about.
 It is what every believer should be able to share with those who ask where our hope comes from.
 This is the Gospel, the good news, as Paul writes to the Romans: "I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes ... for in the Gospel a righteousness from God is revealed, a righteousness that is by faith" (Romans 1:16-17).
 As you read Leviticus and the consequences of sin, how thankful we who believe in Jesus must be that we have a Savior.

-Now God says to us, His people who are saved by grace, "be holy, because I am holy" (I Peter 1:16).
-We are no longer trying to earn our standing before God by being holy, but living in holiness because God has redeemed us by the blood of His Son.
+Now God says to us, His people who are saved by grace, "Be holy, because I am holy" (I Peter 1:16).
+God sees us as holy as we put our faith in the blood of Jesus Christ and then we seek to be holy as His Spirit works within us.
 Our faith and hope are found in this Gospel ... the message of the entire Bible.
 As those chosen and saved by God, how shall we respond?
 By being holy ... because HE is holy!!

 "Our Father and our God, Your plan of salvation for those whom You have chosen to be Yours is found nowhere else but in Your Word.
 Thank You for revealing the WAY into Your presence through Him Who IS the Way, the Truth and the Life ...
 Your Son, Jesus Christ, our Savior and our Lord.
 With humble thanksgiving I praise You for Your love and Your grace and ask You to work in me by Your Spirit to give me the desire to BE holy, because You ARE holy!
 In Jesus' name, Amen"